Over a third of all our pets over three years of age have dental disease!! Imagine how our mouths would get if we didn’t brush/floss daily?

 There is now a good body of evidence to suggest that advanced periodontal disease also seeds out infection through the body, contributing to liver, kidney and heart disease.

 Cats in particular can suffer terrible pain from their dental diseases, and can become completely anorexic, and there have even been recorded deaths due to this severe oral pain and associated starvation.
 Chronic Gingivostomatitis is especially difficult to manage.

 It is a little recognised fact that dog and cat teeth are very much more firmly anchored in the jaw than are human teeth.
 You may hear of people having teeth knocked out, but a similar trauma to a dog or cat tooth will simply shatter the tooth leaving the painful root in place.
 This has implications for the time it takes us to extract teeth.
 Virtually all our extractions (except for very advanced periodontal disease with bone loss) are surgical extractions similar to having an impacted wisdom tooth removed.
 The reason this is worth noting, is that it explains why sometimes the costs associated with extractions can be very considerable.

 We are of course happy to provided estimates for all our work, but accurate estimates for dentistry can be difficult to make.
 Some extractions are a nightmare in terms of the time taken to loosen roots and section teeth, so there is always a significant degree of latitude in an estimate for dentistry.

 Insurance and Dental Work

-If your policy does not cover dental work, or if your pet is not insured, please be aware that we have included discounts in our Cedarmount Care Pet Health Plans which we hope will help.
+If your policy does not cover dental work, or if your pet is not insured, please be aware the Pet Health Club includes 10% discount on all dental work, which we hope will help.